Flexible constraint satisfiability and a problem in semigroup theory: Robust NAE3SAT

 The standard reduction from $m$SAT (for $m>3$) to 3SAT replaces clauses $(\ell_1\vee\ell_2\vee \dots\vee\ell_{m})$ by the conjunction of $3$-clauses

 by way of the introduction of $m-3$ new variables $z_2,\dots z_{m-2}$.
-Starting from $I^\sharp$ constructed above, we let the new instance of NAE3SAT be denoted by $f(I)$.
-Again this reduction can be computed in logspace.
-We refer to literals built from the introduced variables as the \emph{$Z$-literals}, while those in $X_k$ are referred to as \emph{$X$-variables}.
-Note that the $z_i$ are chosen afresh for each clause (so that a more careful though cumbersome nomenclature would include the clause name).
-We refer to $(\ell_1\vee\dots\vee \ell_{m})$ as the \emph{ancestor clause} for the displayed family of $3$-clauses, and that the displayed family of $3$-clauses are the descendants.
-We note that there is no loss in generality in assuming that the alphabet $X_k$ of $I^\sharp$ is given some linear order, and that each clause of $I^\sharp$ lists its literals in agreement with this order.
-This also gives the descendant clauses a natural left-to-right direction (starting from small variables in $X_k$ moving rightwards to increasing size).
-We do not order the $Z$-literals.
+Starting from the instance $I_1$ constructed above {(an instance of positive NAE$(3k+3)$SAT)}, we let the new instance of NAE3SAT {created by this construction be denoted by $I_2$.} Again this reduction can be computed in logspace.
+We refer to the {introduced variables as the \emph{$Z$-variables}, and the literals formed from these as \emph{$Z$-literals}}.
+Variables in $X_k$ are referred to as \emph{$X$-variables}. {(Not to be confused with the original set $X$ of variables for $I_0$, which we make no further mention of.)} Note that the $z_i$ are chosen afresh for each clause (so that a more careful though cumbersome nomenclature would include the clause name).
+We refer to $(\ell_1\vee\dots\vee \ell_{m})$ as the \emph{ancestor clause} for the displayed family of $3$-clauses, and that the displayed family of $3$-clauses are the {\emph{clause family} that is \emph{descendent} from $(\ell_1\vee\dots\vee \ell_{m})$}.

-It is well known that this is a valid reduction from NAESAT to NAE3SAT.
-Nevertheless we give some details on how to translate between NAE-satisfying truth assignments for $I^\sharp$ and NAE-satisfying truth assignments for $f(I)$, as we will make detailed reference to these later.